Hello and thank you for allowing me the opportunity to share with you about myself and my practice.

 I continue to pursue education that focuses on women’s health and I observe my patients achieving their goals by the beautiful weave of traditional and complementary medicine.

-Prior to receiving my Masters of Acupuncture degree I earned my Bachelors of Art degree in Psychology from the University of Maryland Baltimore County.
-Immediately after graduation, I started the three and a half year Masters of Acupuncture program at the Maryland University of Integrative Health (formerly know as Tai Sophia Institute), which is the oldest and first accredited acupuncture program in the United States.
+Prior to receiving my Masters of Acupuncture degree, I earned my Bachelors of Art degree in Psychology from the University of Maryland Baltimore County.
+Immediately after graduation, I started the three and a half year Masters of Acupuncture program at the Maryland University of Integrative Health (formerly known as Tai Sophia Institute), which is the oldest and first accredited acupuncture program in the United States.

 I am a licensed acupuncturist and received National Board Certification through the National Certification Commission for Acupuncture and Oriental Medicine (NCCAOM).
 I also have proctored the Clean Needle Technique exam portion of the NCCAOM.

 I completed a two-and-a-half-year program in Chinese Herbal Medicine also at MUIH.
 I hold a 660-hour certification in Chinese Herbal Medicine.
 This combination with my acupuncture degree has granted me a Masters of Oriental Medicine.
 In 2012, I had the honor of becoming a clinical supervisor for the Maryland University of Integrative Health in the Chinese Herbal Medicine clinic.

 While in acupuncture school I completed a ten-month yoga teacher-training program at the Columbia Yoga Center in which I became a Registered Yoga Teacher at the 200-hour level (RYT ® 200).
 Since I have taught over 1,000 hours of yoga, I am now an E-RYT® 200 which allows me to provide continuing education to registered yoga teachers and lead teacher training programs.